 Federal Student Loan Repayment Video

-Your federal student loan servicer is the organization to whom you will make your student loan payments to.
+Your federal student loan servicer is the organization that will collect your payments.
 In the meantime, visit their website and create an account with them.
 It would be beneficial to call and speak to one of their representatives to learn about what repayment plans you may qualify for and also how repayment will work.

 Public Service Loan Forgiveness (PSLF)